BMW 3.0 CSL Shows Up in Public Wearing Factory Camouflage

 Interestingly, you can actually sneak a peak of the dashboard through the side window in one of these photos and you can see that it lacks the curved iDrive 8 screen.
 Which means BMW is keeping pre-LCI technology for the 3.0 CSL, likely due to its more driver-focused look.
 That’s a bit odd to me, only because I actually find the newer digital gauges to be more intuitive and easier to read.
 But I get that the techy looks of the newer system might not work with the sportier nature of the 3.0 CSL.

-When it does debut, the BMW 3.0 CSL will boast a tuned version of the M4 CSL’s S58 engine, making around 600 horsepower.
+When it does debut, the BMW 3.0 CSL will boast a tuned version of the M4 CSL’s S58 engine, making around 560 horsepower.
 It will also only get a six-speed manual transmission and rear-wheel drive.
-I’m personally hoping BMW improves the manual from the M3 and M4 because, to put it kindly, it isn’t any good.
-Also, the 3.0 CSL will cost around $750,000, so it better be 911 GT3-good to drive.
+I’m personally hoping BMW improves the manual from the M3 and M4.
+Also, the 3.0 CSL will cost around $750,000, so hopefully it’s Porsche 911 GT3-good to drive.